-When I first started my garden a few years ago, I picked up seeds from the nearest big box store without even realizing that there could be any difference in those seeds and any other seeds I might find from a catalog or another store.
-I thought seeds were seeds.
+I had no idea there was a difference in seeds when I started my garden a few years ago.
+I just grabbed some seeds from a nearby big box store.
+Who knew there was a difference in those seeds and any other seeds I might find from a catalog or another store?
+My thought was all seeds were equal.
 I knew there were different varieties of vegetables and flowers, but I thought that was as far as it went.

 What I had yet to learn was that there are several types of seeds, including hybrid, heirloom, organic, and GMO.
 There are some differences among these seeds, and as you will see, there are benefits and drawbacks to each.
 As all gardeners have different goals, you may decide that certain traits or characteristics of each type of seed may or may not be important for you.

 In trying to find a true definition of what an heirloom seed is, you will find that there are many definitions that are somewhat similar but no true consensus on what characterizes an heirloom variety.
-I found various information online stating that to be considered heirloom, a plant variety would have to be 50 or 100 years old or would have to be grown before 1951 or before World War II.
-So, setting aside specific dates, I think we can make a safe assumption that an heirloom is a variety of plant that has been around for a “long time.”
+Various information online states that to be considered heirloom, a plant variety has to be 50 or 100 years old or has to be grown before 1951 or before World War II.
+So, setting aside specific dates, I think we can make a safe assumption that an heirloom is a variety of plant that has been around for a "long time."
 It would be something that our parents or grandparents would have grown in their gardens.

 Benefits of Heirloom Seeds

 Heirloom varieties of vegetables tend to taste better.
-We have become used to buying fruits and vegetables at the grocery store that were harvested weeks or even months before we put them in our shopping cart.
-It’s great to be able to leave them in your fridge for a week if you forget to use them right away.
+We are used to buying fruits and vegetables at the grocery store that were harvested weeks or even months before we put them in our shopping cart.
+It's great to be able to leave them in your fridge for a week if you forget to use them right away.
 Along with the long shelf life comes the lack of flavor.
-Hybridized vegetables usually have been made to have characteristics to make them produce more or last longer.
-We generally don’t hybridize for better taste.
+Hybridized vegetables usually have characteristics to make them produce more or last longer.
+We generally don't hybridize for better taste.

 Heirlooms are also more nutritious.
 For the very same reasons heirlooms are tastier, they also tend to be more nutritious.
 Again, hybridization is usually happening to make more vegetables available for a lower cost.
 Those varieties are not always going to have as high of a nutritional value as an heirloom variety.

-Heirloom seeds can be saved from year to year to be planted or passed on.
+Heirloom seeds can be saved from year to year for planting or passing on.
 They will grow true to their parent plant and will not surprise you with any unfamiliar characteristics.
-They don’t always ripen at the same rate which can be good for us home gardeners who don’t want to can hundreds of tomatoes all at once!
+They don't always ripen at the same rate which can be good for us home gardeners who don't want to can hundreds of tomatoes all at once!